umccr/orcabus/lib/workload/stateless/stacks/bclconvert-interop-qc-pipeline-manager/Readme.md

 This BCLConvert InterOpQC Pipeline Manager performs the following actions

 * Subscribes to the workflow run manager EventBus source (orcabus.wfm)
-* Waits for a workflow run manager event to be published with the 'ready' status where the workflow type is set to `bclconvert_interop_qc`
+* Waits for a workflow run manager event to be published with the 'READY' status where the workflow type is set to `bclconvert_interop_qc`
 * Launches the bclconvert interop qc CWL pipeline on ICAv2
 * Tracks the status of the pipeline run through ICAv2 events.
 * Logs launches, intermediate status changes and completions in a DynamoDB database.